 Again, if you have your own domain, you probably already added an SPF record for Office 365 domain at your domain registrar's DNS following this article, this general instruction or one of the customized instructions here.
 So, your SPF records that include Office 365 domain look most likely as below:

 v=spf1 include:spf.protection.outlook.com -all

 Now you need to expand this entry to include the CodeTwo Azure Service domain SPF address: include:spf.emailsignatures365.com.
-Edit your records to add the aforementioned entry so it looks as shown below.
-We recommend that you add our SPF entry as the last one (directly before -all).
+Edit your records to add the entry mentioned above so it looks as shown below.
+Remember to place our SPF entry before -all.

 v=spf1 include:spf.protection.outlook.com include:spf.emailsignatures365.com -all

 Be aware that this is just an example based on the default SPF records configuration after applying changes suggested by Microsoft.
 Your SPF records may look different, for example more domains may already be included.

 Please pay special attention to the sign (qualifier) which is directly before the all phrase.
 It must be a hyphen (so the last entry is -all, as shown in the examples above) if you want all messages that do not fulfill your SPF definitions to be rejected/bounced.

 When you use the onmicrosoft.com domain (given to you by Microsoft when you first signed up for Office 365) in your Office 365 organization, you are not able to configure the SPF records yourself, because these domains are managed by Microsoft.